 For many years now, Ben wakes anywhere between midnight and 3am and does not go back to sleep no matter what we try.
-His prescribed sleeping pill and melatonin have absolutely no affect on him on these nights.
+His prescribed sleeping pill and melatonin have absolutely no effect on him on these nights.
 Even if we increase the dosage based on doctor's recommendations, Ben is unable to sleep.

 It does not seem to be affected by what Ben eats, change in routine or amount of physical activity.
 All in all, it does not influence his behavior or abilities the next day either.
 After a night of no sleep, I have had the teacher tell me he has had a great day, and sometimes she has said, he has had his best day yet.
 Certainly, he does not take after his parents in this area.